 It’s like saying, “Hey, this training didn’t just look good on paper, it made a real difference, and here’s how!”
 This not only acknowledges the value of the training efforts but also encourages continued support and investment in future training programs that show measurable impact on the business.

-What are the Benefits of L&D to Organisations?
+What are the Benefits of L&D to Organizations?

 Learning and development is a strategic investment that yields multifaceted returns: